 - For CUH students, please reflect: Through teaching kids about the stock market, what kinds of transferable skills are you building (in them, and in yourself)?

 - For CUH students, please reflect: From the perspective of your course, what’s the rationale for teaching kids to do this?
 (Think about the applications of accounting, corporate law, ethics, decision-making, analysis, and research, etc.)

 - For CUH students, please reflect: How can you apply math concepts to the analysis of stocks and decision making?

 - Read about awards this project has earned!
 This term, participants have the opportunity to win medals and other prizes, from SIFMA, the national organization sponsoring this game.

 Palolo Elementary School – 2106 10th Avenue, Honolulu, HI 96816 (Computer room in the library)

 Build relationships with the kids.
 Learn about the stock market together.
 Teach online research skills, ratios and fractions and other means of numerical analyses, ethics, etc. Help with expression/reflection through writing.
 Play the Stock Market Game together, and have fun!

 You’ll be competing with your team of kids, so you should plan to attend all the sessions on time or early.

-Days & Times: Sessions are 1-hour a week.
+Days & Times: Sessions are roughly 1-hour a week.
 Arrive early to prepare for each day’s curriculum.
-For Fall 2017, sessions will take place on Mondays from 2:30 to 3:30pm.
+For Spring 2018, sessions will take place on Mondays from 2:15 to 3:15pm.

 Mark your calendar; the program will run on ONLY the following dates: